Simon Hewitt Jones

 Simon has contributed extensively to commercial projects for Universal Music, and his string section has recorded sessions for EMI, Virgin, Naxos and the BBC.
-He is a regular guest concertmaster of the Ramallah Orchestra, and of several UK-based chamber orchestras.
+He is a regular guest concertmaster of orchestras and ensembles in the UK, Europe and Middle East.

-Simon is currently working on a research project at the Royal Academy of Music, exploring systems complexity in violin pedagogy.
+Simon is currently working on a research project at the Royal Academy of Music, exploring systems of violin pedagogy.
 He is the Artistic Director of two groundbreaking events in London UK, Music and the City and Classical Revolution London, and is the founder of ViolinSchool.

 Simon is the grandson of composers Tony and Anita Hewitt Jones.
 His father Tim is a cellist at the Royal Opera House, Covent Garden, and brother Thomas is a composer.

 I work with an amazing group of musicians on a wide variety of different concert projects.
 Click here to read more!

 About the String Section